wf9a5m75/ionic-googlemaps-demo/README.md

 ```
 $> cd (path to)ionic-googlemaps-demo

-$> ionic generate page AnimateCameraZoomIn  // Don't generate is the page is already existed.
+$> ionic generate page AnimateCameraZoomIn  // Don't generate if the page is already existed.
 [OK] Generated a page named AnimateCameraZoomIn!

 $> cd src/pages/